Sanjeet2835/Computer-Vision/README.md

 # Computer-Vision
-This repo contains all my projects and materials related to computer vision
+This repo contains all my projects and materials related to computer vision.